10 Actors Who Played U.S. Presidents the Best

 4. Paul Giamatti, John Adams (2010)

-HBO spared no expense in this magnificent film, directed by Tom Hooper, about the earliest Presidencies in the United States, and the astounding life of John Adams.
+HBO spared no expense in this magnificent film, directed by Tom Hooper, about the earliest Presidencies in the United States and the astounding life of John Adams.
 Portrayed perfectly by Paul Giamatti, Adams is a true patriot, a good and decent man willing to go to the ends of the earth for the new America.
-Selected as the Vice President by General Washington, he would become the second President after Washington resigned the office.
-Giamatti is just astonishing as Adams, a remarkable piece of acting.
+Selected as the Vice President by General Washington, he would become the second President after Washington resigned from office.
+Giamatti is just as astonishing as Adams, a remarkable piece of acting.

 Read More: Best Game of Thrones Actors, Ranked